-The SPiRe® technology reduces corrosion to virtually zero because both oxygen and water are prevented from reaching components of the structure that may corrode.
+SPiRe® technology is impermeable, highly corrosion-resistant fiber reinforced polymer (FRP) that reduces the corrosion process to virtually zero by keeping both oxygen and water from reaching critical components of the structure.

-Application of SPiRe® requires positioning of the panel in front of the corroded sheet pile and securing it with bolts or adhesive along the edges to the sheet pile.
-This step results in a nonmetallic panel attached to the host pile; the edges of the panel will be sealed and the annular space between the sheet pile and SPiRe® will be filled with grout or resin.
-The impervious lightweight SPiRe® panels will prevent intrusion of oxygen and moisture to the sheet pile.
-It is well known that oxygen and moisture are the fuel to the corrosion process and by protecting the steel sheet pile from these elements, the corrosion process will come to a near halt.
-Read more about Spire from an article published by Marine News here.
+SPiRe® installation requires precise positioning of custom panels directly over existing corroded sheet piles, and securing with pre-installed bolts.
+Once the lightweight, non-metallic panels are firmly attached to the worn piles, the edges of the panels are sealed and the annular space between the sheet pile and SPiRe® is filled with specialized grout or resin.
+The impervious SPiRe® panels prevent intrusion of oxygen and moisture to the original corroded sheet pile.
+It is well known that oxygen and moisture are the fuel to the corrosion process and by protecting the steel sheet pile from these elements, the corrosion process immediately comes to a near halt.

-An application is shown here.
+A SPiRe application is shown in a YouTube video from QuakeWrap's marine repair playlist here.
 The submerged pilaster or column in this wall is damaged by corrosion and requires repair.
 A segment of SPiRe® is manufactured that is slightly larger than the original column size.
 This section is bolted or epoxy-bonded to the wall.
 The edges of the SPiRe® are sealed to prevent any leakage and a grout is placed in the annular space between the stay-in-place form and the column.

-SPiRE® uses the same technology as award winning StifPipe® by QuakeWrap® Inc. Stifpipe® has been awarded by the ASCE the Innovation Award for the World's First Green Pipe.
+SPiRE® uses the same technology as award-winning StifPipe® by QuakeWrap®.
+Stifpipe® is the winner of the 2016 ASCE Innovation Award as the World's First Green and Sustainable Pipe.